wp-plugins/subscribe2/ReadMe.txt

 = Which version should I be using, I'm on WordPress x.x.x? =

+WordPress 3.1 and up requres Subscribe2 from the 7.x stable branch.
+The most recent version is hosted via [Wordpress.org](http://wordpress.org/extend/plugins/subscribe2/).

 WordPress 2.8 and up requires Subscribe2 from the 6.x stable branch.
-The most recent version is hosted via [Wordpress.org](http://wordpress.org/extend/plugins/subscribe2/).
+The most recenet version is [6.5](http://downloads.wordpress.org/plugin/subscribe2.6.5.zip).

 WordPress 2.3.x through to 2.7.x require Subscribe2 from the 4.x or 5.x stable branch.
 The most recent version is [5.9](http://downloads.wordpress.org/plugin/subscribe2.5.9.zip).